Samsung Galaxy S25 Ultra: Everything You Need to Know

 Galaxy S25 Ultra: Processor and Specs

 Like this year, Samsung may exclusively use Qualcomm’s Snapdragon 8 Gen 4 chip on the Galaxy S25 Ultra.
-The chipset recently surfaced on a benchmark entry, revealing its early specs.
-Its octa-core CPU offers a 2+6 dual-cluster arrangement with two prime cores clocked at 4.09GHz and six performance cores at 2.78GHz.
+An early benchmark run for the chipset showed an octa-core CPU with a 2+6 dual-cluster arrangement.
+Its two prime cores were clocked at 4.09GHz and six performance cores at 2.78GHz.
 In a separate benchmark run, it outperformed the iPhone 16 Pro Max’s A18 Pro.
-Since Samsung uses an exclusive “For Galaxy” version of Qualcomm’s latest SoC with a faster CPU and GPU, these may not be the final numbers.

 Additionally, it boasts Qualcomm’s FastConnect 7900 system with Wi-Fi 7, Bluetooth v5.4, and UWB (Ultra-Wideband) support.
 The chip supports LPDDR5X DRAM and UFS 4.0 storage.
 It should be more efficient, thanks to the switch from 4nm to 3nm process technology.
 TSMC will manufacture the chipset on its most advanced 3nm process node, which it also uses for Apple’s iPhone silicon.
 While Samsung has confirmed the existence of a 3nm Exynos 2500, it may not power the Galaxy S25 series.
 Even if it does, it should be limited to the Galaxy S25 and Galaxy S25+ in some markets.